Home | Sitemap | Contact Us | Translate | COVID-19

 Information - Construction Standards and Contractor License

-• Is storm-water runoff regulated?
+• Is storm water runoff regulated?

 Yes, some form of drainage detention is required for all development that increases the impervious cover of a site.
 A regional detention facility is usually provided in new residential subdivisions, while detention is typically provided on-site for multifamily and nonresidential developments.
 In general, the rate of storm-water runoff after development cannot exceed the rate of storm-water runoff before development.
 In all cases, the drainage system must be designed by a professional engineer and approved by the city engineer.